ricardohsilva/free-agent__ngrx-weather/README.md

 ```

 When this async task is resolved.
 We will need to tell the Effect what Action NgRx needs to handle.
-In this example the Effect will call the Actions`getLocationsEnd` for success and `locationErrors` if there is any error.
+In this example, the Effect will call the Actions`getLocationsEnd` for success and `locationErrors` if there is an error.

 ## Searching for a City - Toolbar
-On ngOnInit we are registering an Observale to keep tracking any changes in the Location State.
+On ngOnInit we are registering an Observable to keep tracking any changes in the Location State.

 ```typescript
 this._subscriptions.add(this.store.select('locationReducer')